HakkiAkut/ccna-v7/README.md

 First one with gigabitEthernet 0/0 port and second one with gigabitEthernet 0/1 port

-added password to enable mode as well as user of Router(with CLI)
+added name(as Router1)  password to enable mode as well as user of Router(with CLI)

       enable secret cisco
       conf t
+      hostname Router1
       line console 0
       password cisco
       login